No one truly knows where the future of tourism is headed as COVID-19 has halted all travel or should we say ‘non-travel’.

 MOM.CEO: Why come to your city and country?
 When is the best time to come and why?

-Petras: Lithuania is an old country and all the Lithuanians are proud of its history.
-Back in the 15th century, Lithuanian Grand Duchy was considered to be the biggest state in Europe.
+Petras Staselis: Lithuania is an old country and all the Lithuanians are proud of its history.
+Back in the 15th century, the Lithuanian Grand Duchy was considered to be the biggest state in Europe.
 Nowadays you can find the signs of that history across the capital of Vilnius.
 Vilnius was once described by the very Vilnius-person Czeslaw Milosz as an oddity, city of blended, intersected regions, reminiscent of Trieste or Chernovtsy.

 Vilnius is a harmonious mixture between Latin and Byzantine Christianity, therefore the spires of both catholic and orthodox churches dominating in the skyline of Vilnius Old town.
 As well, it would hard to imagine the spirit of the city without the Jewish, Ukrainian, Polish, and other national communities.

 The Old Town of Vilnius is well preserved, inscribed to UNESCO heritage site that is known for its Barocco architecture.
 The best way to experience that part of the city is strolling down through the curved chaotic cobblestone streets which all is very compact and easily accessible on foot.